-Legrand Offers “Trash Madness” Toolkit to Help Organizations Advance Employee Recycling, Waste Reduction Efforts
+Legrand Offers “Trash Madness” Toolkit to Help Other Firms Advance Employee Recycling, Waste Reduction Efforts

-— In an effort to promote proactive recycling and waste reduction practices within workplace environments, Legrand North America, the global specialist in electrical and digital building infrastructures, has released their Trash Madness toolkit, a document that shares the methodology they used during “Trash Madness;” a company-wide, employee competition ran in 2015, that helped Legrand promote their recycling and waste reduction program throughout several of their U.S locations.
-The document is available on their website, and can be downloaded by other organizations who are looking to establish a standardized approach to waste management.
+— In an effort to promote proactive recycling and waste reduction practices within workplace environments, Legrand North America, the global specialist in electrical and digital building infrastructures, has released their Trash Madness toolkit, a document that shares the methodology they used during “Trash Madness;” a company-wide, employee competition ran in 2015, that helped LNA establish a sustainable recycling and waste reduction program throughout several of their U.S locations.
+The document is available on their website, and can be downloaded by other companies who are looking to establish a standardized approach to waste management.

-During last year’s Trash Madness, 26 company sites competed head-to-head for five weeks in a bracket style tournament.
-In order to advance in each round, sites had to achieve the highest Recycling Compliance percentage score as calculated by a spot check audit procedure.
+During last year’s Trash Madness, each company site competed in head-to-head matchups to achieve the highest Recycling Compliance percentage score as calculated by a spot check audit procedure.
 Bonus points were also issued to sites whose employees had the highest participation in weekly contests.

-The Trash Madness toolkit presents a step-by-step approach to executing the program and covers such planning steps as getting organized, measuring for success, employee participation, spreading awareness, and promoting best practices.
+The Trash Madness toolkit presents a step-by-step approach to executing the program.
+The toolkit covers such planning steps as getting organized, measuring for success, employee participation, spreading awareness, and promoting best practices.

-Prior to launching Trash Madness, Legrand’s waste streams were inconsistently labeled in many facilities and employees did not have a clear understanding of how to properly separate landfill waste from recyclables.
-Trash Madness was designed to address the lack of a standardized approach to waste management across several of Legrand’s facilities.
+Prior to launching Trash Madness, Legrand’s recycling system was inconsistently labeled in many facilities and employees did not have a clear understanding of how to properly separate normal garbage from recyclables.
+Trash Madness was designed to address the lack of a standardized approach to waste management across several of LNA’s facilities.
 The competition served as a mechanism to implement best practices in bin labeling as well as improving the knowledge of material sorting.
-In doing so, this event has supported the company’s waste diversion efforts as they aim to achieve their goal of zero waste to landfill by 2022.

 “It’s important to remember that even after completing Trash Madness, the lessons learned require regular reinforcement to become a permanent foundation of a company’s culture,” commented Rochford.
-“We strongly encourage other companies to hold their own Trash Madness competition, and engage their employees in minimizing waste and diverting materials from the landfill.”
+“We strongly encourage other companies to hold their own Trash Madness competition, and engage their employees in creating less trash to divert materials from landfills!”

-Legrand North America’s Trash Madness Toolkit can be downloaded by visiting: Tools and Downloads
+Legrand North America’s Trash Madness Toolkit can be downloaded by visiting: Trash-Madness

-Legrand is a global specialist in electrical and digital building infrastructures.
+Legrand is the global specialist in electrical and digital building infrastructures.
 Its comprehensive offering of solutions for use in commercial, industrial and residential markets makes it a benchmark for customers worldwide.
-Innovation for a steady flow of new products with high added value is a prime vector for growth, including, in particular, connected devices stemming from Legrand’s global Eliot (Electricity and IoT) program.
+Innovation for a steady flow of new products with high added value is a prime vector for growth, including in particular connectable products enhancing value in use.
 Legrand reported sales of $5.3 billion in 2015.
-Legrand has a strong presence in North and Central America, with a portfolio of well-known product lines that include C2G, Cablofil, Electrorack, Luxul, Middle Atlantic, Nuvo, On-Q, Ortronics, Pass & Seymour, Pinnacle, QMotion, Quiktron, Raritan, Solarfective, Vantage, Wattstopper, and Wiremold.
-Legrand is listed on Euronext Paris and is a component stock of indexes including the CAC40, FTSE4Good, MSCI World, ASPI, Corporate Oekom Rating and DJSI (ISIN code FR0010307819) www.legrand.us.
+Legrand has a strong presence in North America, with a portfolio of well-known product lines that include C2G, Cablofil, Electrorack, Middle Atlantic, Nuvo, On-Q, Ortronics, Pass & Seymour, QMotion, Quiktron, Raritan, Solarfective, Vantage, Wattstopper, and Wiremold.
+Legrand is listed on Euronext Paris and is a component stock of indexes including the CAC40, FTSE4Good, MSCI World, ASPI, Corporate Oekom Rating and DJSI (ISIN code FR0010307819). www.legrand.us.

 , Legrand, North America